Skip to content

 TopInsight .co

-OpenZFS 2.3: RAIDZ expansion finally GA, plus the other features worth caring about
+OpenZFS 2.3 review — RAIDZ expansion lands, plus the quieter features worth caring about

 C Charles Lin ·

-Here’s the working review from running 2.3 on a homelab pool.
+This piece is the working review from running 2.3 on a homelab pool through June-July 2025.

 Before 2.3, RAIDZ vdevs were immutable.
 If you built a 4-wide RAIDZ1, you were stuck at 4 drives forever; adding capacity meant adding entire new vdevs.